pallotron/yubiswitch/README.md

 TODO and future plans
 =====================

-* Implement notifications windows when yubikey status gets toggled (on and off).
 * Support multiple yubikeys
 * Support multiple models (not only idVendor 0x1050 and idProduct 0x0010)
 * Feature: lock computer when yubikey is removed.